 There was no lasting legacy at Acton Bridge ... in 1833 the forge was sold to William Swift & son of Bolton.

 William Swift (1771-1837) was an engineer and iron founder from Bolton who moved to Acton Bridge in 1833 to develop the forge.

-However William died 3 years later in 1837 and was buried in by 1843 the tithe maps of Cheshire showed a 'zinc works' at Acton Bridge owned by a Mr John Budd?
+However William died 3 years later in 1837 by 1843 the tithe maps of Cheshire showed a 'zinc works' at Acton Bridge owned by a Mr John Budd?

 Around 1781 Daniel Whittaker forged a connection between Acton Bridge and the early industrialists in Flintshire.
 But a later connection may have involved zinc.
 The early pioneers in Flintshire were primarily interested in lead ores but the processing of zinc became profitable around the turn of the 19th century when technology became available to extract zinc from the waste ores from the lead mines.
 William Champion patented his zinc smelting technology in 1738 and ventured into processing in The Greenfield Valley in 1758.
 Furthermore zinc attracted the interest of Vivian & Sons in 1835 in Hafod, Swansea.

 It was the availability of cheap zinc that inspired a young Liverpool metal merchant to invest at Acton Bridge.

 John Budd (1810-53) knew about metals; he was from Truro in Cornwall.
 In 1835 he developed a patent which involved the use of a zinc alloy (zinc 100/tin 10) for the manufacture of printing cylinders for cotton, calico, silk and other fabrics.
 This alloy was considerably cheaper in material and manufacturing costs than the established copper alternative.

 The facilities at Acton Bridge were ideal for the production of the zinc/tin alloy and the rolling into cylinders for the printing trade in and around Manchester.